vllm-project/vllm/docs/source/dev/dockerfile/dockerfile.rst

 Dockerfile
 ====================

+See `here <https://github.com/vllm-project/vllm/blob/main/Dockerfile>`_ for the main Dockerfile to construct the image for running an OpenAI compatible server with vLLM.

--  A visual representation of the multi-stage Dockerfile.
+-  Below is a visual representation of the multi-stage Dockerfile.
 The build graph contains the following nodes:

    - All build stages
    - The default build target (highlighted in grey)